Many users say that their speakers don’t work, even though their headphones do.

 - Once in the “Sound settings,” right-click on your audio device in the playback section and go to properties.

-- Now, go to generals from the device’s properties and select the driver “Properties.”
+- Go to generals from the device’s properties and select the driver “Properties.”

-- From the properties go to the “Driver” section and select the “Roll Back Driver” option.
+- Go to the “Driver” section from the properties and select the “Roll Back Driver” option.

 What could go wrong more than using the incorrect pin configurations or speaker wire?
 Most speakers have two speaker units and one equalizer to control volume, treble, and bass.
 Specific pins at output points on the equalizer connect the speakers to the equalizer.

-Similarly, specific pins from the input to the computer are used to connect the equalizer to the computer.
+Similarly, specific pins from the input to the computer connect the equalizer to the computer.
 If these pins are not connected properly, like you have connected the output pins to the input points, you will be unable to hear audio from your speakers. but

 Compatible Audio Drives